A view of San Francisco from Dolores Park

 We focused on providing voters with new and useful information about several under-the-radar races, and which candidates met their preferences.
 Additionally, we ran some of the earliest online campaigns in San Francisco with the intention of informing voters before the deluge began.

 We created all of our Meta ads in house and had 21.3 million impressions across hundreds of creative variants.
-We produced 23 candidate videos for our Youtube ads, which totaled 9.68 million impressions.
+We produced 23 candidate videos for our YouTube ads, which totaled 9.68 million impressions.

 21.3 million